Romania Grand Tour

 Enjoy this 12 days tour and discover Romania as you have never experienced before.
 Travel from Bucharest to famous Transylvania with its legends, fairy tale like landscapes, idyllic villages and friendly people.
 Learn more about the still unknown region of Maramures with its unique Merry Cemetery and wooden churches and explore the untouched Danube Delta.

-*Please note that The Peles Castle is always closed on Mondays and Tuesdays.
+*Please note that The Peles Castle is closed every Monday throughout the year and on Tuesdays out of season (October – first half of April).
 Let us know in advance your date of travel in order for us to check the schedules.
 Thank you for understanding.

 Welcome to Romania!
 Meet with your local guide at the international airport and transfer to Bucharest.
 Enjoy a sightseeing tour of one the most dynamic and cosmopolitan cities in Europe ‘The Little Paris of the East’ which is also the 6th largest capital city in the European Union.
 You will have the chance to admire the University Square, the Roman Square, the Constitution Square with the Palace of Parliament (the second largest administrative building in the World after the Pentagon) and the Victory Square with the Victory Palace.
 You will pass by the Arch of Triumph, driving on the Kissellef Street, known as “The Romanian Champs Elysees”.
 Check-in at the hotel.
-Welcome dinner at local restaurant from the Old Town.
+In the evening enjoy a welcome dinner at a local restaurant in the Old Town.

 Journey towards the famous monastery from Curtea de Arges, learn about the legend of how it was built and also take the chance to see the graves of the Romanian Royal Family.
 The monastery is a treasure of the Romanian architecture, built in the 16th century with an outstanding exterior specific to the orthodox monasteries and an impressive interior filled with murals painted by Romanian and French painters.
 Carry on to Cozia, and visit the outstanding Cozia Monastery, its architecture enhanced by the laced stoned exterior, and the byzantine paintings present in the interior.
 Drive to Sibiu and check-in at the hotel for two overnights.

 A wonderful start of the day with a walking tour among the Old Town of Sibiu, one of the famous old towns from Romania, due to the presence of historical monuments with specific architectures that keep the medieval atmosphere alive.
 Admire The Evangelic Church, located in the historical city center of Sibiu, its tower of almost 74m of height, is the tallest tower from Transylvania.
 Discover the outstanding architecture of the famous Brukenthal Museum.
-In the evening you may travel to a villager house from the mountain village Sibiel for a traditional dinner with wine and local brandy.
+After some free time at leisure in Sibiu, in the evening you enjoy a delicious traditional dinner in an old family house from the nearby village of Sibiel, with homemade brandy and wine.
 Return to Sibiu.

 Travel from Sibiu to Hunedoara, and visit The Corvin Castle, an impressive Renaissance fortress built in the 14th century.
 Take a tour of the castle, visit the torture exhibition and admire The Nebosia Tower.
 Journey towards Alba Iulia and visit its main attractions.
 Discover The Citadel of Alba Iulia ‘’Alba Carolina’’, one of the largest Vauban fortresses in Eastern Europe, with a beautifully preserved architecture.
 The specific star shape of the citadel is distinguished by its seven bastions that ensured the safety of the most important fortification from the area.
 Take a trip back in time and enjoy the medieval atmosphere of the citadel with a guided tour.
 Journey towards the multicultural and cosmopolitan town Cluj Napoca and check-in at the hotel.